yukoba/nd4j/getstarted.md

 Some versions of the [Apple developer tool Xcode](https://developer.apple.com/xcode/downloads/) will install *gcc* for you.
 If you don't already have gcc, enter `brew install gcc` into your command prompt.

+### <a id="open"> OpenBlas </a>

+To make sure the native libs on the x86 backend work, you need `/opt/OpenBLAS/lib` on the system path.
+After that, enter these commands in the prompt

+			sudo cp libopenblas.so liblapack.so.3
+			sudo cp libopenblas.so libblas.so.3

 ### <a id="windows"> Windows </a>

 Windows users may need to install [Visual Studio Community 2013 or later](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), which is free.
 You will need to add its path to your PATH environment variable manually.
 The path will look something like this: `C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin`